arnulljs/ISMISCrawler-GUI/README.md

 - Implented checking if site times out or crashes and added global variable for username and password.
 - Next plan is to implement scraper for the offered courses
 - Next Plan is to implement scraper for remaining balance for the semester.
+- ismisCrawl version 2 is hardcoded in the same file.
+- needs .txt file (credentials.txt) with format for version 3
+- username=YOUR-ISMIS-USERNAME
+- password=YOUR-ISMIS-PASSWORD